What You Need to Know About Workers’ Compensation

 3) Assess your own satisfaction with any compensation offers made.
 If you are not satisfied, you may file a claim with your state’s Industrial Commission, the court system that deals with workmen’s compensation claims.

-If you or a loved one has suffered an injury, illness or death related to the workplace, call VanDerGinst Law at 1-866-843-7367 or click here for the online contact form.
+If you or a loved one has suffered an injury, illness or death related to the workplace, call VanDerGinst Law at 1-866-843-7367.
 The initial consultation is free of charge.
 If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
-In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.